 Do you have a tasting room?

 Yes!
-We opened our very own tasting room, bottle shop and fruit stand in Cameron, NC in November, 2019, with views of the orchard, seating for about 40 people inside, and more seating outdoors on the wrap-around porches.
-We have food trucks on Fridays and Saturdays, live music a few times every month, and other fun cider-themed events.
-Of course, due to precautions to prevent the spread of Covid-19, the tasting room is closed to customers.
-To place an order for curbside pickup, call 910.245.9901.
+We opened our very own tasting room, bottle shop and fruit stand in Cameron, NC in November, 2019, with views of the orchard, seating for about 40 people inside, and more seating outdoors on the wrap-around porches and cider-garden.
+We have food trucks, music bingo every Thursday, live music a few times every month, first and third Sunday Farmers’ Markets, and other fun cider-themed events.

 What hours is the tasting room open?